Catch // Concept Document

 "She stole the bottle.
 She lied about being sick.
 She didn't kill anybody.
 Three out of four ain't bad."— DETECTIVE STEVEN SLEUTH, IN THE REVEAL

-/ 07 — The Other Guest
+/ 07 — Table 4

 The argument everyone saw.